TextRanch

 everyone was so panic vs everyone panicked

 The phrase 'everyone panicked' is correct, while 'everyone was so panic' is incorrect.
-'Everyone panicked' is the appropriate way to express that everyone experienced a feeling of panic, while 'everyone was so panic' does not follow the correct structure in English.
+'Everyone panicked' is the appropriate way to express that they all experienced a feeling of panic, while 'everyone was so panic' doesn't follow the correct structure in English.

 everyone was so panic